-The water heater on this unit is incorporated into the hydronic furnace system.
+The 10 gallon gas/electric water heater on this unit is incorporated into the hydronic furnace system.
 As with the furnace, the water heater operates on electricity when plugged into shore power.
 When shore power is not available, the water heater will operate on diesel power.
 The diesel burner must be ignited in order to operate.
 To ignite, simply press the diesel burner switch located on the passenger overhead control panel.

-It is important to read all of the safety information provided in the water heater manufacturer Operation Manual in the Owner's Packet.
+It is important to read all of the safety information provided in the water heater manufacturer operation manual in the Owner's Packet.